The Berlitz Method®

 - Exclusive use of the target language – using only English means that the student learns a lot more language a lot more quickly.
 Translation is often not an option outside the classroom so using only English equips the student for communicating in every future circumstance

-- Students learn through listening and speaking supported by reading and writing – all activities build up to speaking production (often the skill students find the most difficult)
+- Students learn through listening and speaking supported by reading and writing – all activities build up to speaking production

 - Students learn grammar as a means of communication and not as a theory which is impossible to use when out using English in the real world.
 Grammar knowledge is only useful when it can be used to communicate.